-- a) building capacity of individuals for innovation in health product - b) strengthening capability of the local research institutions in providing an enabling environment, including infrastructure for product R&D - c) strengthening research institutes network for knowledge sharing and exchange, and for R&D technology transfer activities.
-The emphasis will be on developing products for public health needs to address the issues of inequity in health. - d) Development of health products
+- 1. building capacity of individuals for innovation in health product - 2. strengthening capability of the local research institutions in providing an enabling environment, including infrastructure for product R&D - 3. strengthening research institutes network for knowledge sharing and exchange, and for R&D technology transfer activities.
+The emphasis will be on developing products for public health needs to address the issues of inequity in health. - 4.
+Development of health products